Jarosław

+Jarosław ([jaˈrɔswaf]; Ярослав, [jɐroˈslɑu̯]; יאַרעסלאָוו; Jaroslau) is a town in southeastern Poland, situated on the San River.
+The town had 35,475 inhabitants in 2023.
+It is the capital of Jarosław County in the Subcarpathian Voivodeship.

 History

-Jarosław is located in the territory of the old Polish tribe of the Lendians.
-According to tradition, the town was established in 1031 by Yaroslav the Wise, after the area was annexed from Poland by the Kievan Rus', although the first confirmed mention of the town comes from 1152.
-The region was eventually regained by Poland, and the settlement was granted Magdeburg town rights by Polish Duke Władysław Opolczyk in 1375.
+Jarosław is located in the territory of the old Polish tribe of the Lendians, which became part of the emerging Polish state under Mieszko I. According to tradition, the town was established in 1031 by Yaroslav the Wise, after the area was annexed from Poland by the Kievan Rus', although the first confirmed mention of the town comes from 1152.
+The region was eventually regained by Poland, and the settlement was granted Magdeburg town rights by Polish Duke Vladislaus II Naderspan in 1375.

 The city quickly developed as an important trade centre and port on the San River, reaching the period of its greatest prosperity in the 16th and 17th centuries.
 It had trade routes linking Silesia with Ruthenia, Gdańsk, and Hungary.
 Merchants from such distant countries as Spain, England, Finland, Armenia and Persia arrived for the annual three-week-long fair on the feast of the Assumption.
 In 1574 a Jesuit college was established in Jarosław.

 Jarosław was a private town of Polish nobility, including the Tarnowski, Jarosławski, Odrowąż, Kostka, Sieniawski, Zamoyski, Wiśniowiecki, Koniecpolski, Sobieski, Sanguszko and Czartoryski families.
 The Jarosławski family of Leliwa coat of arms hailed from the town.

 In the 1590s Tatars from the Ottoman Empire pillaged the surrounding countryside.
 (See Moldavian Magnate Wars, The Magnate Wars (1593–1617), Causes.)
 They were unable to overcome the city's fortifications, but their raids started to diminish the city's economic strength and importance.
 Outbreaks of bubonic plague in the 1620s, and the invasion known as the Swedish Deluge in 1655–60 further undermined the city's prominence.
 In March 1656, led by Polish national hero Stefan Czarniecki, the Poles defeated the invading Swedes under King Charles X Gustav in the Battle of Jarosław.
 In the Great Northern War of 1700-21, the region was repeatedly pillaged by Russian, Saxon, and Swedish armies, causing the city to decline further.

+After the fall of the Rákóczi's War of Independence against Austria in 1711, Hungarian leader Francis II Rákóczi and his court, including essayist Kelemen Mikes, found refuge in Jarosław.
+In 1711, Rákóczi and some Hungarians left for Gdańsk, while some stayed, and later on, several Hungarians were buried in the local Corpus Christi Collegiate Church, before their exhumation and burial in Hungary in 1907.

 In the mid-eighteenth century, Roman Catholics constituted 53.7% of the population, members of the Greek Catholic Church 23.9%, and Jews 22.3%.